How to Buy a New Executive Condo - A 10-Step Guide

 Executive condos can be excellent investment properties as the government allocates land for ECs at a discount through its Government Land Sales (GLS) programme.
 This makes the overall development cost of ECs lower than private condos.
 Moreover, eligible buyers can receive up to $16,000 housing grant, depending on their gross monthly household income.

-In addition, ownership restrictions are less stringent than HDB BTO flats launched from October 2024 which will be sold under new classifications.
+In addition, ownership restrictions are less stringent than HDB BTO flats launched from October 2024 which will be sold under new classifications of Standard, Plus, and Prime.

 Step 2: Eligibility Checks to Buy an Executive Condo